Who We Are: Our Mission

 The mission of The School of Mass Communication is to combine the strengths of the Media Production and Design, Strategic Communication, Film, and Journalism programs to expose our students to a broad spectrum of media studies and prepare them to be leaders in their fields after graduation.

 The School is comprised of undergraduate and graduate programs designed to serve the working media professional.
-It is home to University TV, a cable access channel, The Forum, the student newspaper, and The Rock
+It is home to University TV, a cable access channel, and The Forum, the student newspaper.

 The School has three computer labs, a professionally-equipped television studio, field production equipment, and editing and video performance labs.
 Two audio production labs and a computerized newsroom with computer-based production facilities are also available for student use.
 Students also have the opportunity to work at one of two NPR-affiliated radio stations, KLRE or KUAR, as well as University TV.